box/developer.box.com/guides/authentication/access-tokens/index.md

 ---
 # Access Tokens

-At the core of every Box API call is an access token.
-Access Tokens represent the authenticated user and determines what content a user can successfully call.
+At the core of every Box API call is an Access Token.
+Access Tokens represent the authenticated user and determine what content a user can successfully call.
-Similar to using the Box Web App, you will only be able to successfully interact with content the user associated with the access token either owns or is a collaborator on.
-That can be further restricted by downscoping a token.
+Similar to using the Box Web App, you will only be able to successfully interact with content the user associated with the Access Token either a collaborator on or owns.
+This can be further restricted by [downscoping][ds] a token.

 <Message warning>